DanielBundor/database-devops-project/README.md

 # Database DevOps Project

-Welcome to the Database DevOps Project for [Your Project Name].
+Welcome to the Database DevOps Project for a fictional e-commerce application.
 This project aims to demonstrate best practices for managing database schema changes, data seeding, and database unit testing.

 ## Overview